 The cage frame has two collar rings with floatation properties and a middle catwalk, and all three frames assist in routine cage management.

 Inner and outer collar rings, with 6.0 m and 7.0 m diameter respectively, are made up of HDPE pipes of 140 mm pipe outer diameter.
 The middle catwalk, with a 6.5 m diameter, is made up of HDPE pipe with a 90 mm pipe outer diameter.
-The inner and outer collar pipes are filled with polyurethane foam or thermocol to enhance their floatation efficiency.
+The inner and outer collar pipes are filled with polyurethane foam or thermocol to enhance their floatation efficiency;

 Base pipes help to keep inner and outer collar rings together and provide shape for the cage.
 Base pipes are connected to the handrail via vertical and diagonal supports.
-Base pipes are made up of HDPE pipes with a 250 mm pipe outer diameter.
+Base pipes are made up of HDPE pipes with a 250 mm pipe outer diameter;

 Vertical and diagonal supports help to join the base collar rings to the handrail.
-They are made up of HDPE pipes with a 90 mm pipe outer diameter.
+They are made up of HDPE pipes with a 90 mm pipe outer diameter; and